Decking Timber Calculator: Plan Your Deck Projects Accurately

 Common Mistakes in Decking Projects

-- Incorrect spacing between boards leading to warping or water pooling
+- Incorrect spacing between boards leading to warping, water pooling, or a perfect home for moss and rot

-- Failing to plan for proper load-bearing support structures
+- Failing to plan properly for load-bearing support structures, especially the joist sizing and spacing under foot traffic areas

 Decking Timber Calculator